European air traffic is falling dramatically - Bandera County Courier

 Just 100.000 passengers per day

-For the airlines SARS-CoV-2 is a disaster.
+SARS-CoV-2 is a disaster for the airlines.
 In January alone 2020 took off and landed at German airports 15, 5 million passengers – about 500.
 000 per day.
 Should, given the travel restrictions and entry bans 80, fewer flights take place and therefore also 80 percent of passengers stay away, there would only be at Germany's airports 100.
 000 Passengers per day.

 Lufthansa, Germany's largest airline, has already responded by drastically reducing its flight schedule.
 While Austrian Airlines, which belongs to Lufthansa, will be completely discontinued, the parent company 90 will cut percent of its seat capacity on long-haul flights.
 On short journeys, there is a 80 percent reduction.